-The 3 Golden Rules of Accounting in India
+What Are The 3 Golden Rules of Accounting?
+Learn With Live Examples

 Accounting is the language of business, providing the framework for recording, analyzing, and reporting financial transactions.
-To ensure accurate and meaningful financial statements, accountants adhere to fundamental principles known as the Three Golden Rules of Accounting.
-These rules are the cornerstone of financial management and are essential for businesses, organizations, and individuals.
-This article will delve into each rule, understanding its significance and practical application in maintaining transparent and reliable financial records.
+To ensure accurate and meaningful financial statements, accountants adhere to fundamental principles known as the Three Golden Rules of Accounting, namely –

-Rule 1: The Golden Rule of Debit and Credit
+- The Golden Rule of Debit & Credit,

 To illustrate this rule, consider a business purchasing inventory for cash.
 The inventory account, being an asset, increases with a debit, representing the cash outflow.
 Simultaneously, the cash account decreases with a credit, signifying the cash spent on acquiring the inventory.